admiller125/Credit_Risk_Analysis/README.md

 	2. Random Forrest
 	3. Logistic Regression with SMOTE Oversampling
 	4. Logistic Regression with Naive Oversampling
-	5. Logistic Regression with SMOTEEN Combination (Over and Under) Sampling
+	5. Logistic Regression with SMOTEENN Combination (Over and Under) Sampling
 	6. Logistic Regression with Undersampling